anushac96/Voting-Dapp/README.md

 The repository contains the code for both the smart contract and the frontend application, and can be used as a reference or a starting point for developing similar decentralized applications.
 To run the application, the user needs to have npm, truffle, and Metamask installed on their system.

+We have improved and added few features which are mentioned below in the list of features ADDED FEATURES - MADE IMPROVEMENT

 # Features includes
 1. Register Candidate
 2. Register Voter